Non-Negotiables in Dating: Setting Your Relationship Boundaries

 How I Discovered My Non-Negotiables

 I went on a deep dive searching for answers and healing.
 The first thing I realized was that I am the common denominator in all my relationships.
-I grew up in a highly dysfunctional home and had many wounds surrounding relationships, families, and interactions with men.
+Not surprisingly, I grew up in a highly dysfunctional home and had many wounds surrounding relationships, families, and interactions with men.

 Eventually, I embraced the grief and pain as my teachers.
 Instead of putting all my energy into becoming more desirable to a partner, I decided to get to know myself.